Dhanushjayashekar/facial-recognition/README.md

 *) Now you just have to check by locking your device.

 Comments has been added in scripts to understand codes.

-### Improvements will be appreciated.
-Thank you in advance.